 Evaluation of Secondary Erythrocytosis

-Tests done when isolated erythrocytosis is present include (see figure Algorithm for the Diagnosis of Erythrocytosis)
+Tests performed when isolated erythrocytosis is present include (see figure Algorithm for the Diagnosis of Erythrocytosis):

 A low or normal serum erythropoietin level is diagnostically nonspecific.
 If polycythemia vera is suspected, the patient should be evaluated as for polycythemia vera.